-We compiled an extensive database of waveforms from local earthquakes in various submarine tectonic environments, mostly four-component data, but also some OBH data, i.e., with the hydrophone as the only channel.
-With each waveform, we provide manually labeled P and/or S phase picks and-for most deployments-also station locations and estimated earthquake locations and magnitudes.
-Fig. 1 shows the global distribution of the OBS deployments included and the recorded seismicity.
-Table 1 provides additional information, including references for the contributed deployments.
+We compiled an extensive database of waveforms from local earthquakes in various submarine tectonic environments, mostly four-component data, but also some OBH data, that is, with the hydrophone as the only channel.
+With each waveform, we provide manually labeled P and/or S phase picks and, for most deployments, station locations and estimated earthquake locations and magnitudes.
+Figure 1 shows the global distribution of the OBS deployments included and the recorded seismicity.
+Maps for each OBS network are shown in Figure S1